 The energy of being stateside made me want to put together the legend with a bit of an OEM+ look with a dash of VIP style.
 When I emailed Rajeet to confirm the specs of the M7’s he said they were 9’s all round and based on that I made my calculations and figured I could space them out to achieve the perfect fitment.
 When they arrived, I stretched tires onto them, and that same night jacked the car up to test fit.
 I figured Id try first with no spacers, so we put them on and let the car down and it looked exactly as you see.
 I was trying to work out where my measurements had gone wrong: I had calculated they would need around 8-10mm of spacing to achieve the ideal fitment.
 Dom D’acri and I were dumbfounded, so we decided to measure the offsets on the wheels.
 Turns out they were 9.5inch square, not that I was complaining, I emailed Rajeet to thank him for the free half inch all round.

 Sometimes I look back at the cars that I have owned.
 Some were temporary to fill in the gaps, Some were to turn around and make a quick buck.
-Some were regrettable but necessary sales in times of need and a couple have been taken by accidents caused by other people.
+Some were regrettable but necessary sales in times of need and a couple have been taken by accidents caused by other people which is one of the most common types of car accidents.
 The Legend was one of the latter, and one of my most cherished cars.
 From interstate car shows to local get together meets, it would usually have people intrigued and with a clash of styles made it difficult for people to dislike it, and that’s what I loved about it.
 Bringing people with common interests together has always been the underlying tone to what we do at Stanceworks.

 If this car was still in my life it would most likely have received a fresh coat of paint and a retrim as the original leather had been through the battles of wear and tear.
 I might have upgraded the sound system and maybe changed the wheels, but It would have still been a daily driver.
 Hindsight is a wonderful thing, but it also makes you realize how short life can be.
 I have since found other clean examples over the years that have tempted fate, one was even an import that was the same color and had all the same options, but they have come when life has thrown financial curveballs, and to be honest life has only gotten crazier.
 If a time arises where I have the finances, space and time I will search for another as I never really achieved my end goal I had in mind, but until then, we can only look back at moments in time captured by the shutter.